 Final exams and big semester-end papers are among the most challenging aspects of the college experience.
 There is so much to learn, keep organized, and remember as you head into finals.
-Following effective study tips can help reduce stress and increase your grade point average.
+The following study tips can help reduce stress and increase your grade point average (GPA).

-Not every studying technique works for every student, so experiment with a few of these important study tips to find out which ones work best for you.
+Not every learning technique works for every student, so experiment with a few of these different tips to find out which ones work best for you.

 1. Make the Most of Class Time